Building on Our Strengths

 At the conclusion of the conference, participants should be able to identify and describe the benefits of Recovery Capital.
 Compare presented clinical guidelines/best practices with the delegates current practice and identify strengths or gaps.
 Connect with other professionals to improve the community.

 Continuing Education Units at Recovery Capital Conference

 The Recovery Capital Conference will offer Continuing Education Credits, each conference will offer a different amount of CEUs as the duration varies, in past years we were able to offer CEUs from the following organizations:

-a full list of CE Units will be released in June.
+a full list of CE Units will be released soon.